Super-Protocol/docs/docs/developers/fundamentals/orders.md

 Most orders consist of four building blocks:

-- **Solutionss**: applications and base images
+- **Solutions**: applications and base images
 - **Data**: data required by solutions
 - **Storage**: remote storage to keep solutions and data before the execution inside a Trusted Execution Environment as well as order results
-- **Compute**: compute resources and a Trusted Execution Environment to execute together solutions and data
+- **Compute**: compute resources and a Trusted Execution Environment to execute together solutions and data.

 Solutions and data may be either provided by offers or deployed by users.
 Offers are available for monetization on the Marketplace.
 But users can also upload solutions and data they have locally and add them to orders instead of using offers.

-Storage and compute may only be offers.
+Storage and compute can only be provided by offers.
 Currently, only Super Protocol provides storage and compute resources.

 ## Usage scenarios